GoogleCloudPlatform/cloud-hackathons/000-FAQ/gH-HowToHostAHack.md

 #### Logistics

 Once everyone is acquainted, the lead coach should cover the logistics.
 Start off by communicating the format and flow of the event.
-You should assume that the attendees are not familiar with the What The Hack format.
+You should assume that the attendees are not familiar with the gHacks format.

 Explain the format: